bondj89/quiz-pop/README.md

 - Gradle 3.2.1

-## Instructions for Building the Quiz Pop
+## Instructions for Building Quiz Pop
 1. Clone the repository using the green "Clone or Download" button.
 2. Go to your IDE and choose new project from version control using Git.
 3. Paste the url that was copied at the repository but do not open the project.